 Khaitov V., Marchenko J., Katolikova M., Vainola R., Kingston S., ...
 Gantsevich M., Strelkov P.

-Species identification based on a semi-diagnostic marker: evaluation of a simple conchological test for distinguishing hybridizing mussels Mytilus edulis L. and M. trossulus Gould
+Species identification based on a semi-diagnostic marker: evaluation of a simple conchological test for distinguishing the hybridizing mussels Mytilus edulis L. and M. trossulus Gould

 Abstract

-Cryptic and hybridizing species may lack diagnostic taxonomic characters leaving the researchers with semi-diagnostic markers.
+Cryptic and hybridizing species may lack diagnostic taxonomic characters leaving researchers with semi-diagnostic markers.
 Identification based on such markers is probabilistic, the probability of correct identification depending on the taxonomic structure of populations.
 Here we test the possibilities of applying a semi-diagnostic character for distinguishing two cryptic species of blue mussels, Mytilus edulis and M. trossulus.
-These ecologically, stratigraphically and economically important molluscs co-occur and hybridize in many areas of north Atlantic and the neighboring Arctic.
+These ecologically, stratigraphically and economically important molluscs co-occur and hybridize in many areas of the North Atlantic and the neighboring Arctic.
 Any cues for distinguishing them in sympatry without genotyping would save much research effort.
 Recently these species have been shown to statistically differ in the White Sea, where a simple feature of the shell was used to distinguish two mussel morphotypes.
-In this paper we analyzed the associations between morphotypes and species-specific genotypes based on an abundant material from the waters of the Kola Peninsula (White Sea, Barents Sea) and a more limited material from Norway, the Baltic Sea, Scotland and the Gulf of Maine.
+In this paper, we analyzed the associations between morphotypes and species-specific genotypes based on an abundant material from the waters of the Kola Peninsula (White Sea, Barents Sea) and a more limited material from Norway, the Baltic Sea, Scotland and the Gulf of Maine.
 The performance of the “morphotype test” for species identification was formally evaluated using approaches from evidence-based medicine.
 Interspecific differences in the morphotype frequencies were ubiquitous and unidirectional, but their scale varied geographically (from 65% in the White Sea to 6% in the Baltic Sea).
-In addition, salinity-related variation within M. edulis was revealed in the Arctic Barents Sea.
-For every studied region we established relationships between the proportions of the morphotypes in the populations and their taxonomic structure as well as between the proportions of the morphotypes in samples and the probabilities of mussels of different morphotypes being M. trossulus and M. edulis.
+In addition, salinity-related variation of this character within M. edulis was revealed in the Arctic Barents Sea.
+For every studied region, we established relationships between the proportions of the morphotypes in the populations and their taxonomic structure as well as between the proportions of the morphotypes in samples and the probabilities of mussels of different morphotypes being M. trossulus and M. edulis.
 We provide recommendations for the application of the morphotype test to mussels from unstudied contact zones and note that they may apply equally well to other taxa identified by semi-diagnostic traits.

 Introduction